-- A water risk assessment has been completed on May 6th 2021 and the school was deemed to be low risk.
-The Bursar is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - This risk assessment will be reviewed every 3 years and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: [insert examples of controls or checks that are in place e.g. temperature checks, heating of water, disinfection of showers, etc.]
+- A water risk assessment has been completed on 08/01/24 (inspected bi-annually) and the school was deemed to be low risk.
+The Bursar is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - This risk assessment will be reviewed every 3 years and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: monthly temperature checks, flashing of water systems, disinfection of showers, etc.